Car Feels Weak When Accelerating + Check Engine Light

 2. Lean condition

-If the engine is getting too much air or not enough fuel, it may hesitate, feel weak, or respond poorly during acceleration.
+If the engine is getting too much air or not enough fuel, it may feel weak or underpowered when you accelerate, especially when the engine has to work harder.

 3. Rich condition

-If the engine is getting too much fuel or not enough air, it may feel sluggish, smell like fuel, or have poor throttle response.
+If the engine is getting too much fuel or not enough air, it may feel sluggish or heavy when you accelerate and may smell like fuel.

 4. Catalytic converter or exhaust-related issue